 You must comply with all laws that apply to you in any place in which you possess this Prospectus Supplement and the accompanying Prospectus.
-You must also obtain any consents or approvals that you need in order to purchase Notes.
-Neither the Republic nor the Underwriters is responsible for your compliance with these legal requirements.
-It is important that you read "Jurisdictional Restrictions" beginning on page S-33 of this Prospectus Supplement.
+You must also obtain any consents or approvals that you need in order to purchase compliance with these legal requirements.
+It is important that you read "Jurisdictional Restrictions" beginning on page S-39 of this Prospectus Supplement.